CSCfi/csc-user-guide/docs/apps/ams-gui.md

 # AMS-GUI

 [AMS](../apps/ams.md) comes with an integrated GUI (Graphical User Interface) that makes it easy to set up, run and analyze modelling tasks.
-You can test the GUI via the Puhti-rhel7 web interface, [www.puhti.csc.fi](../computing/webinterface/index.md), but for more extensive use we recommend to install the GUI on your own laptop/workstation.
+You can test the GUI via the Puhti web interface, [www.puhti.csc.fi](../computing/webinterface/index.md), but for more extensive use we recommend to install the GUI on your own laptop/workstation.

 ## License